FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 \subsubsection{Annotation Tool}

 We designed and implemented an annotation tool that allows two subtasks: \textit{i)} to review the existing labels, and \textit{ii)} to add missing ``Present" labels.
-The second subtask, in particular, has a considerable complexity since audio clips can sometimes contain unrelated sound events.
+The subtask of adding missing ``Present" labels has a considerable complexity since audio clips can sometimes contain very different sound events.
 Therefore, the success of this task relies on two key factors: \textit{i)} raters with a deep understanding of the ontology, the agreed FAQs, and the particularities of the audio material; \textit{ii)} an interface that facilitates exploration of the large vocabulary of the ontology.
 In regard to the first factor we turn to the pool of hired raters (4 of the initial 6), who acquired a solid expertise by extensive participation in the validation task (Sec. \ref{ssec:task_val}).
 As for the second factor, the refinement task we implemented in FSA includes a tool to interactively explore different depth levels of the ontology (Fig. \ref{fig:ref_task2}).

 This tool is based on a previous version described in \cite{favory2018facilitating}.
 A search input box allows to quickly navigate to classes in the table, where their hierarchical context is shown.
 For each class, textual descriptions and representative sound examples are displayed.
 The interface facilitates the comparison of different classes by simultaneously displaying their information.